Actindo-AG/Documentation/Payments/Operation/04_ManageCancellationsChargebacks.md

 4. Return to the LIST and decide how to proceed with the transaction.

-## Void a cancellation and chargeback transaction
+## Void cancellation and chargeback transaction

 You can void a cancellation and chargeback transaction, if you want to disable the transaction for the Actindo database.
 > [Info] The payment service provider will not be informed about changing the status to "void".
 It is only done to clear the database.